Road along the Hawaii coastline

 How do gifting limits work?

-Gift contributions count towards your shared contribution limit for the year.
+Gift contributions count towards your standard contribution limit for the year.
 Friends and family will be prevented from making gift contributions that go beyond the gifting limit you set, but gift contributions could also be capped by contributions you make.
 For example, if your gifting limit is...
 Read more